-The National Audit Office, Skúlagata 57, 105 Reykjavík, Iceland, has been the Issuer's statutory auditor for the financial years 2012 and 2013 and for the first nine months of 2014.
-The National Audit Office is authorized to outsource part of its assignments and has outsourced the audit of Landsbankinn hf. to KPMG ehf., registered office at Borgartún 27, 105 Reykjavík, Iceland for the financial years 2012 and 2013 and for the first nine months of 2014.
-The Issuer's statutory auditor has not resigned, been removed or not re-appointed during that period.
-Helgi F. Arnarson and Sigríður Helga Sveinsdóttir were the auditors on behalf of KPMG ehf. for the financial years 2012 and 2013 and for the first nine months of 2014.
+The National Audit Office, Skúlagata 57, 105 Reykjavík, Iceland, has been the Issuer's statutory auditor for the financial years 2013 and 2014.
+The National Audit Office is authorized to outsource part of its assignments and outsourced the audit of the Issuer to KPMG ehf., registered office at Borgartún 27, 105 Reykjavík, Iceland for the financial years 2013 and 2014.
+The Issuer's statutory auditor has not resigned, been removed or not reappointed during that period.
+Helgi F. Arnarson and Sigríður Helga Sveinsdóttir were the auditors on behalf of KPMG ehf. for the financial years 2013 and 2014.
 They are members of the Institute of State Authorized Public Accountants in Iceland.